My Account

 • Prove your skills with accomplishments somewhere in your CV.

-Pro Tip: Do you lack the video editing experience?
-Include transferable skills you got from non-video editor jobs to impress the recruiter.
+💡Pro tip: Do you lack the video editing experience?
+Include interpersonal skills you got from non-video editor jobs to impress the recruiter.

 6. Include extra sections in your video editor CV

-Your CV can benefit from that same touch of individuality.
-These additional sections aren’t just filler, but a proof of your passion, commitment, and creativity beyond the job description.
+Your video editor CV can benefit from that same touch of individuality.
+These additional sections aren’t just filler; they are proof of your passion, commitment, and creativity beyond the job description.
+Think of them as your bonus scenes that don’t fit the main storyline but still earn you five stars.
+Add them wisely, and you’ll turn your professional story from a solid short into a full feature.

 • Activities